Feelpath Logo

 In plain terms, HiTOP says alexithymia is measurable and clinically meaningful even when it does not map to one category.

-A helpful perspective shift is to move from a category question ("Is this a diagnosis?") to a function question ("Which emotion skills are offline?").
-Across frameworks, the same capacities matter most: noticing internal signals, naming affective states, and linking feelings to context, needs, and choices.
-This is also why alexithymia is often framed through mentalization: difficulty representing one's own internal state clearly enough to work with it.
+A helpful perspective shift is to move from a category question to a function question.
+Instead of asking whether this is a diagnosis, ask which emotion skills are offline right now.
+Across frameworks, the same capacities matter most: noticing internal signals, naming feelings, and linking feelings to context, needs, and choices.
+This is also why clinicians often frame alexithymia through mentalization, meaning difficulty representing one's own internal state clearly enough to work with it.

 The clinical takeaway is practical: treat alexithymia as a measurable skill gap with developmental roots, then target those skills directly in therapy.
-Current evidence supports this approach, including findings that early language/mirroring environments relate to later alexithymic traits and that psychotherapy can reduce alexithymia over time, with medium effects in recent meta-analyses.
+Current evidence supports this approach.
+Early language and mirroring environments relate to later alexithymic traits, and psychotherapy can reduce alexithymia over time, with medium effects in recent meta-analyses.

 Further reading: A Clinician's Guide to Noticing Alexithymia, Helping Your Client Make Progress with Alexithymia, and How to Talk About Alexithymia with Clients.